Malachite Properties, Facts and Photos

-Malachite occurs alongside or close to azurite.
+Malachite often occurs alongside or in conjunction with azurite.
 The chemical formula for both minerals is almost identical.
 They're produced through the weathering of copper ore deposits.

-The reason one is green and the other blue is because the copper present in malachite is more highly oxidized than in azurite.
+The reason malachite is green and azurite is blue is because the copper in malachite is more highly oxidized than in azurite.

-Over time and under the right conditions one turns into the other.
-This transformation is known as pseudomorph which literally means 'false form'.
+Over time and under the right conditions one mineral turns into the other.
+This transformation is known as pseudomorphism which literally means "false form".

-Basically what happens is one mineral takes over another.
-So malachite replaces the azurite but the shape and crystal faces of the original mineral remain the same.
+During this process one mineral takes over another.
+The malachite replaces the azurite but the shape and crystal faces of the original mineral remain unchanged.

 The process of pseudomorphism can vary greatly.
 One example is petrified wood.
 In this material the original organic structure is slowly replaced by silica.

-Although the use of malachite can be traced back to 8000 BC, the mineral didn't start being used as an ore until 5000 BC.
-Until then, copper which was the only metal known to man would have come from deposits of native copper.
+Although the use of malachite can be traced back to 8000 BC, it didn't start being used as an ore until 5000 BC.
+Until then, copper which was the only metal known to humans would have come from deposits of native copper.

-Malachite was subsequently used as an ore throughout antiquity.
+Malachite was used as an ore of copper throughout antiquity.

 The ancient Egyptians had mining operations in place in the Sinai Peninsula in 4000 BC.
-This area was Egypt's main source of copper for hundreds of years.
+This area was Egypt's main source of copper for thousands of years.

 Many ancient civilizations used malachite for decorative purposes.
 It's also believed to have been the first green pigment.
-This led to malachite being used as a colouring agent in glazes, glass and cosmetics.
+This led to it being used as a colouring agent in glazes, glass and cosmetics.